Major Industries in Mexico: Understanding the Top 3 Manufacturing Sectors in Mexico

 Medical Device Manufacturing Facility in Mexico

-A significant factor in the success of the medical device manufacturing industry in Mexico is due to location.
+Another significant factor in the success of the medical device manufacturing industry in Mexico is due to its location.
 Manufacturers in Mexico have close proximity to some of the largest medical markets in the United States.
-Nearby San Diego is home to over 600 major life science companies.
-Tijuana is a mere half-hour drive to the booming Baja California region, where the medical device manufacturing industry is one of the leading local employers.
-The States of Chihuahua, Coahuila, Nuevo León, Jalisco, Sonora, and Tamaulipas closely follow, with many medical device manufacturers operating in their regions.
-These Mexico manufacturing locations all contribute to the manufacturing economy and facilitate trade.
+San Diego is home to over 600 major life science companies and a mere half-hour drive to the booming medical device manufacturing sector in Tijuana.
+The States of Chihuahua, Coahuila, Nuevo León, Jalisco, Sonora, and Tamaulipas closely follow with many medical device manufacturers now operating in these regions.
+These Mexican manufacturing locations all contribute to the manufacturing economy and facilitate trade.

-Shelter services can get you up and running in any of the industries in Mexico
+Shelter services can get you up and running in any of the manufacturing industries in Mexico

 Learn more about the benefits of using shelter services here.